-(1) Purpose.
+- A. Purpose.
 This zone is designed to promote and encourage a suitable environment for family life on large parcels of land.
-The RED-1 classification is to be used for only suburban single-family homes and the community services and facilities appurtenant thereto.

-- (2) Principal permitted uses. - (a) Single-family detached dwellings. - (b) Crop and tree farming but not including the raising of animals or fowl for commercial purposes, or the sale of any products at retail on the premises. - (c) Parks and recreation areas operated by the City of Weston. - (3) Permitted accessory uses. - (a) Living quarters for persons regularly employed on the premises; but not including accommodations for transient labor. - (b) Guest houses, not containing cooking facilities, and not rented or otherwise conducted as a business when located in a portion of the site other than a required yard space. - (c) Home occupations. - (d) Private garages and parking areas. - (e) Private swimming pools exclusively for the use of residents of the premises and their nonpaying guests. - (f) Private stables, corrals and paddocks when located no closer than 20 feet from any property line, no closer than 50 feet from a street line and no closer than 150 feet from any dwelling on adjoining property.
-No horse or other equine shall be kept on a lot of less than one acre in area and two horses, or other equines, may be kept on an acre, but for each additional horse or other equine above two kept there shall be an additional 20,000 square feet in lot area. - (g) The parking of one unoccupied trailer designed for recreational use and not to exceed 24 feet in length shall be permitted in the rear yard. - (h) The storage of one pleasure boat shall be permitted within a building, or in the open within the rear yard. - (i) Real estate lease or sales signs relating to the property on which the sign is located. - (j) Railroad through or spur tracks, but no sidings or other terminal type facilities and no service, repair or administrative facilities.

-- (4) Specific Use Permits.

-- (a) Public, parochial and private schools and colleges offering courses of general instruction when located on sites of at least five acres and including convents, monasteries, dormitories and other related living structures when located on the same site as the school or college.
+The RED-1 classification is to be used for only suburban single-family homes and the community services and facilities appurtenant thereto. - B. Principal permitted uses. - 1.
+Single-family detached dwellings. - 2.
+Crop and tree farming but not including the raising of animals or fowl for commercial purposes, or the sale of any products at retail on the premises. - 3.
+Parks and recreation areas operated by the City of Weston. - C. Permitted accessory uses. - 1.
+Living quarters for persons regularly employed on the premises; but not including accommodations for transient labor. - 2.
+Guest houses, not containing cooking facilities, and not rented or otherwise conducted as a business when located in a portion of the site other than a required yard space. - 3.
+Home occupations. - Private garages and parking areas. - 5.
+Private swimming pools exclusively for the use of residents of the premises and their nonpaying guests. - 6.
+Private stables, corrals and paddocks when located no closer than 20 feet from any property line, no closer than 50 feet from a street line and no closer than 150 feet from any dwelling on adjoining property.
+No horse or other equine shall be kept on a lot of less than one acre in area and two horses, or other equines, may be kept on an acre, but for each additional horse or other equine above two kept there shall be an additional 20,000 square feet in lot area. - 7.
+The parking of one unoccupied trailer designed for recreational use and not to exceed 24 feet in length shall be permitted in the rear yard. - 8.
+The storage of one pleasure boat shall be permitted within a building, or in the open within the rear yard. - 9.
+Real estate lease or sales signs relating to the property on which the sign is located. - 10.
+Railroad through or spur tracks, but no sidings or other terminal type facilities and no service, repair or administrative facilities. - D. Specific Use Permits. - 1.
+Public, parochial and private schools and colleges offering courses of general instruction when located on sites of at least five acres and including convents, monasteries, dormitories and other related living structures when located on the same site as the school or college.

-- (b) Churches, synagogues, chapels and similar places of religious worship and instruction of a quiet nature when located in a permanent structure and on a site of at least two acres.

-- (c) Utility substations when located according to the yard space rules set forth in this section for dwellings and having a landscaped or masonry barrier on all sides, and after a showing before the board of adjustment that technical considerations necessary to the functioning of said utility requires the location of the facility in this zone.
-Buildings shall conform with all space limits of this zone and shall be of such exterior design as to harmonize with nearby properties.

-- (d) Public and quasi-public buildings for cultural use.

-- (e) Country clubs as defined herein.

-- (f) Private street developments.
+- 2. Churches, synagogues, chapels and similar places of religious worship and instruction of a quiet nature when located in a permanent structure and on a site of at least two acres. - 3.
+Utility substations when located according to the yard space rules set forth in this section for dwellings and having a landscaped or masonry barrier on all sides, and after a showing before the Board of Adjustment that technical considerations necessary to the functioning of said utility requires the location of the facility in this zone.
+Buildings shall conform to all space limits of this zone and shall be of such exterior design as to harmonize with nearby properties. - 4.
+Public and quasi-public buildings for cultural use. - 5.
+Country clubs as defined herein. - 6.
+Private street developments. - E. Space limits as listed in Appendix B, Schedule of Space Limits. - F. Other provisions - 1.
+Off-street parking space shall be provided for all uses established in this zone. - 2.
+Only one building for living purposes shall be permitted on one zoning lot, except as otherwise provided herein.

-- (5) Space limits.

-- (a) Minimum lot area: One acre.

-- (b) Minimum width of lot: 150 feet.

-- (c) Minimum depth of lot: 150 feet.

-- (d) Maximum height of building: 35 feet.

-- (e) Minimum front yard: 35 feet.

-- (f) Minimum rear yard: 35 feet.

-- (g) Minimum side yard: 20 feet.

-- (h) Minimum side yard at corner: 35 feet.

-- (i) Maximum lot coverage: 20 percent.

-- (j) Maximum floor area ratio: One to four (0.25:1.0).